Halyna Hutchins, 42, was a cinematographer on the verge of a breakthrough

 Hutchins’s own most recent Instagram posts were from the set of “Rust,” where she posted pictures of the film’s cast and crew and a New Mexican sunset.

-The Santa Fe County Sheriff’s office has said that no charges have been filed yet, and detectives are interviewing witnesses.
+The Santa Fe County Sheriff’s Office has said that no charges have been filed, and detectives are interviewing witnesses.
 Baldwin tweeted Friday that he was fully cooperating with the police investigation, and that he had contacted Hutchins’s husband.
 “There are no words to convey my shock and sadness regarding the tragic accident that took the life of Halyna Hutchins, a wife, mother and deeply admired colleague of ours,” he wrote.
 “My heart is broken for her husband, their son, and all who knew and loved Halyna.”

 Matthew Hutchins, Halyna’s husband, told Insider, “I don’t think there are words to communicate the situation.”